brianrisk/simphile-text-similarity-nlp/README.md

 The aim is to provide easy access to text similarity methods that are language-agnostic and (ideally) much faster in execution time than methods that employ text embeddings.

-* **Compression Similairty** – leverages the pattern recognition of compression algorithms
+* **Compression Similairty** – leverages the pattern recognition of gzip compression; the better two strings compress together, the more patterns they share
 * **Euclidian Similarity** – Treats text like points in multi-dimensional space and calculates their closeness
 * **Jaccard Similairy** – Texts are more similar the more their words overlap

 ### Use Cases:
+This library is useful when:
 * When speed is required
   * fast pre-filters:  Reduce a set of 10,000,000 text to the top 1000 then score those with CPU-intensive methods
 * when language is unknown
 * non-language comparisons (e.g. URL clustering)
-* language detection (e.g. compare a text to Spanish, English, French, etc. lexicons and return match with highest score)
+* quick language detection (e.g. compare a text to Spanish, English, French, etc. lexicons and return match with highest score)

 ### Use Case Example: Language detection
 Here we're classifying the language of a string based on how closely it matches